taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ---
 {% include toc title="Open Lab Notebook" %}

-This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title *'How the assumptions we make about our brains affect our society and the ways we treat each other'*.
+This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title *'How the assumptions we make about brains affect our interactions and our societies'*.

 In my research group, we study how nervous systems "in the wild" (as opposed to in the laboratory) are robust and flexible enough to deal with unexpected situations.
 Within this area, I study how we imagine and train for the unexpected.
 My goals are: